ACEsuit/ACE.jl/docs/src/devel.md

 ### Concrete Bases

-A concrete basis will be built from `OneParticleBasis` and `PermInvariantBasis` objects.
+A concrete basis will be built from `OneParticleBasis` and `PIBasis` objects.

 ### Derived Potentials